papicella/cli-snyk-getting-started/README.md

 ## Snyk Container demos

 The next two examples show how to run a container test and monitor.
-You can add ignores, add projects tags as well as set severity-threshold much like open-source scans as detailed below
+You can add ignores, add projects tags, output to sarif/html/JSON, as well as set severity-threshold much like open-source scans as detailed below

 [Snyk Container test options](https://docs.snyk.io/snyk-cli/commands/container-test)